 After reading the Course Syllabus and Student Expectations, the candidate will complete the related checklist found in the Course Overview.

 Discussions are collaborative learning experiences.
 Therefore, the candidate is required to provide a thread in response to the provided prompt for each forum.
-Each thread must be 250-300 words and demonstrate course-related knowledge.
+Each thread must be at least 300 words and demonstrate course-related knowledge.
+For each initial thread, the candidate must support his or her assertions with at least one research-based, scholarly journal citation and one scriptural reference in APA format.
 In addition to the thread, the candidate is required to reply to 2 other classmates’ threads.
-Each reply must be 150-200 words.
-(CLO: A, B, C, J, K, L, M, N, J, T, U)
+Each reply must be at least 100 words.
+(CLO: C, D, E, F)

-The candidate will create a profile of a middle school student.
+The candidate will create a profile of a middle school student using the provided template.
 The profile should describe and analyze the growth of preadolescent learners in regard to physical, intellectual, emotional, social, and character development.
-(CLO: G, H, I, P)
+The assignment must include a minimum of 3 sources and each category of development should have a minimum word count of 250 words.
+(CLO: A, B, C, D, E, F)

 The candidate will interview a middle school teacher or administrator.
-The candidate choose from provided questions and create original questions related to the structure of people and time.
+The candidate choose from provided questions and create 5 original questions related to the structure of people and time.
 The candidate will summarize the interview and draw connections from research to practice.
-(CLO: A, J, K)
+Each section should have a minimum word count of 300 words and all resources should be cited in APA format.
+(CLO: A, B, C, D, E, F)